 Currently, in addition to his role at HCCBT, he works as a staff psychologist at St. Joseph’s Healthcare Hamilton (SJHH) at the Youth Wellness Centre, a speciality early intervention clinic for transitional aged youth (i.e., 17 to 25) with emerging mental health concerns.
 He has also previously worked in the Mood Disorders Program at SJHH.
 Dr. Hatchard is also a full-time Assistant Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University.

-Dr. Hatchard works with adolescents and adults experiencing a range of conditions, including mood disorders (e.g. depression, bipolar disorder), anxiety disorders (e.g. social anxiety disorder, generalized anxiety disorder, panic disorder, specific phobias), emotion dysregulation, and sexual dysfunctions.
-He also provides psychological services for concerns related to sexuality and gender dysphoria.
+Dr. Hatchard works with adolescents and adults experiencing a range of conditions, including mood disorders (e.g., major depressive disorder, persistent depressive disorder, bipolar disorder), anxiety disorders (e.g., social anxiety disorder, generalized anxiety disorder, panic disorder, specific phobias), as well as difficulties related to emotion regulation.
 Dr. Hatchard has client-centred approach to therapy and is trained in a number of evidence-based approaches, including cognitive-behavioural therapy, dialectical behaviour therapy, emotion-focused therapy, and mindfulness.